Michell203/Michell203/README.md

-Hi, I’m Michel, a third-year Computer Science student at McGill University, and I'm passionate about becoming a great software developer.
+Using software, I want to build a better world.

+LinkedIn: www.linkedin.com/in/michelhijazin
-My LinkedIn is: www.linkedin.com/in/michelhijazin, or you can email me at michaelhijazeen203@gmail.com
+Email me at michaelhijazeen203@gmail.com

 <!---
 Michell203/Michell203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.